zekro-archive/DiscordBot/README.md

 java -jar DiscordBot.jar
 ```
 The bot will create a `SETTINGS.txt` file.
 Open it and enter your settings.
-The most important is to set first the API token you'll get from [this page](https://discordapp.com/developers/applications/me) *(if you just created an bot account there).* Also its realy important to set yout Discord account ID as `BOT_OWNER_ID`!
+The most important is to set first the API token you'll get from [this page](https://discordapp.com/developers/applications/me) *(if you just created an bot account there).* Also its really important to set your Discord account ID as `BOT_OWNER_ID`!
 You can get your client id by right-clicking on your name in discord and select `Copy ID` *(for that, you need to enable developer mode in Discord!)*
 ![img](https://image.prntscr.com/image/Jmf2FssPSdKEb9jNOTra-g.png)
 ![img](https://image.prntscr.com/image/UrxT_eI7SbqmZIcbQs1QvQ.png)